netheril96/StaticJSON/README.md

 Exception handling (`throw`, `try`, `catch`) is not used by this library, to accommodate the needs of fake C++ programmers.
 It is designed, however, to be exception safe by using RAII wrappers to do all resource management.
 Copy, move constructor/assignment operator are disabled at certain places to avoid ownership mismanagement.

 Notably, the `ParsingResult` class is not copyable.
 This simplifies the memory handling because it fully owns the error stack.
 It is movable, however, if you define `AUTOJSONCXX_HAS_RVALUE`.
-If you ever need to pass it around or store it somewhere, the simpliest way is to use a shared pointer.
+If you ever need to pass it around or store it somewhere, the simplest way is to use a shared pointer.

 ## Type support

 These types are supported by this library:

 * Basic types: `bool`, `char`, `int`, `unsigned int`, `long long`, `unsigned long long`, `std::string`
-* Array tyeps: `std::vector<>`, `std::deque<>`, `std::array<>`, `std::tuple<>` (this one needs special care)
+* Array types: `std::vector<>`, `std::deque<>`, `std::array<>`, `std::tuple<>` (this one needs special care)
 * Nullable types: `std::nullptr_t`, `std::unique_ptr<>`, `std::shared_ptr<>`
 * Map types: `std::map<>`, `std::unordered_map<>`, `std::multimap<>`, `std::unordered_multimap<>` (The key must be of string type)
 * Object types: any class generated by the script *autojsoncxx.py*.

 Note: `char` is mapped to JSON `Boolean` type, the same as `bool`.
-This is done so that people can avoid the cariacture that is `std::vector<bool>`.
+This is done so that people can avoid the caricature that is `std::vector<bool>`.
 If you need a character type, use an integer type or a single character string instead.

 If you include `<autojsoncxx/boost_types.hpp>`, you will also get support for